-Filled with the English-era buildings, most of the travellers often ignore the capital city.
+Filled with the English-era buildings, most of the travelers often ignore the capital city.
 Also, one ought not to miss the unending varieties of lip-smacking dishes in the city.
-Places like Bara Imambara and Rumi Darwaza have got some of the best architectures in Lucknow.
+Places like Bara Imambara and Rumi Darwaza have some of the best architecture in Lucknow.

-Bara Imambara is a labyrinth of thousand passageways.
+Bara Imambara is a labyrinth of a thousand passageways.
 The monument is deemed as a symbol of grandeur and pride for the people of Lucknow.
-La Martinière Boys’ College is the only school in the world to win the award for royal battle honours.
-The award was for its role in the defence of Lucknow during the mutiny of 1857.
+La Martinière Boys’ College is the only school in the world to win the award for royal battle honors.
+The award was for its role in the defense of Lucknow during the mutiny of 1857.

 So be wise, and don’t keep your taste buds resisting these delicacies in this food hub of India.

-The entire architectural spot of Fatehpur Sikri was the first planned landmark in Indo-Islamic style.
-The red coloured sandstone structure is one of the most visited tourist spots in Uttar Pradesh.
+The entire architectural spot of Fatehpur Sikri was the first planned landmark in the Indo-Islamic style.
+The red-colored sandstone structure is one of the most visited tourist spots in Uttar Pradesh.
 They consider the splendid architectural grandeur as a Cultural UNESCO World Heritage Site.
 The best part about the city is the uniformity.

-The immaculate embodiment of beauty and serenity is one place which attracts travellers from all across the world.
-It is one of the very few places which gives you both – a breathtaking sunrise and sunset view.
+The immaculate embodiment of beauty and serenity is one place that attracts travelers from all across the world.
+It is one of the very few places that gives you both – a breathtaking sunrise and sunset view.
 They constructed the World Heritage Site using exquisite marble made of precious stones from Europe.
-This helps it to attract the tourists which exceed twice the population of Agra.
+This helps it to attract tourists which exceed twice the population of Agra.

 A sunrise view from the ‘teardrop on the cheek of eternity’ with your loved one next to you.
 What else could one ask for?!
 A picture-perfect postcard frame that would make up.

-Next time you make a trip to Taj Mahal, take out some more time for this sheer beauty.
-Also, don’t forget to appreciate the beauty of the architecture of chambers and internal structuring of this fort.
+Next time you make a trip to the Taj Mahal, take some more time for this sheer beauty.
+Also, don’t forget to appreciate the beauty of the architecture of the chambers and the internal structuring of this fort.

 Our golden triangle itinerary will make it easier for you to taste the awesomeness of it all

 A trip to Lucknow is incomplete without paying a visit to Ambedkar Park.
-Also known as Ambedkar Samajik Parivartan Prateek Sthal, this place is a perfect example of gigantic and immense public-park.
+Also known as Ambedkar Samajik Parivartan Prateek Sthal, this place is a perfect example of a gigantic and immense public park.
 The magnificent structure is jaw-dropping and looks even more stunning during sunset.
 This is interestingly one of those underrated places visited in Uttar Pradesh.

 Naturally, the village is filled with temples all around.
 Though they all may seem similar, they all have their own share of unique characteristics.
 Therefore, this place sums up as a perfect outing for the spirituality seekers.

 If there’s one place on earth where you’ll find the start and end terminals of life at the same place, then it’s Varanasi.
-It never ceases to bewilder the tourists with colours all around representing a congregation of various disciplines.
-So, what’s the first thing you can think of when asked about Varanasi Ghats!
+It never ceases to bewilder the tourists with colors all around representing a congregation of various disciplines.
+So, what’s the first thing you can think of when asked about Varanasi Ghats?
 Isn’t it?!